microsoft/CCF/doc/build_apps/logging_cpp.rst

     :end-before: SNIPPET_END: set_claims_digest
     :dedent:

-CCF will then record the digest of the transaction as the combined digest of the write set, plus this claims digest.
+CCF will then record the digest of the transaction as the combined digest of the write set, plus this `claims_digest`, as well the commit evidence.

-Receipts for transactions that have set a claims digest expose a ``leaf_components``, rather than an opaque ``leaf``, which means that a receipt endpoint can choose to reveal the claims and remove their digest from the receipt.
+This ``claims_digest`` will be exposed in receipts under ``leaf_components``.
+It can then be revealed externally, or by the endpoint directly if has been stored in the ledger. :cpp:struct:`ccf::TxReceipt` deliberately makes the ``claims_digest`` optional, to allow the endpoint to remove it when the claims themselves are revealed.

-The receipt verification can then only succeed if the revealed claims are digested and their digest combined into a ``leaf`` that correctly combines with the ``proof`` to form the ``root`` that the signature covers.
+Receipt verification can then only succeed if the revealed claims are digested and their digest combined into a ``leaf`` that correctly combines with the ``proof`` to form the ``root`` that the signature covers.
 Receipt verification therefore establishes the authenticity of the claims.